 SHA-2 consists of two hash functions with different block sizes: SHA-256 and SHA-512.
 Additionally, there are four truncated versions of SHA-2.
 SHA-256, SHA-384, and SHA-512 were published in 2001.
 SHA-224 was published in 2004.
 SHA-512/224 and SHA-512/256 were published in 2012.
 The entire SHA-2 family is patented under US patent 6829355.
 The patent is also available through a royalty-free license, making it accessible to people like Satoshi Nakamoto.

 The SHA-3 family, formerly known as Keccak, consists of four cryptographic hash functions: SHA3-224, SHA3-256, SHA3-384, and SHA3-512, and two extendable-output functions (XOFs), called SHAKE128 and SHAKE256.
 All SHA-3 algorithms were published in 2015.
 Although they are widely considered to be more secure than SHA-2 algorithms, SHA-3 algorithms have yet to gain significant adoption.

-Compared to SHA-256, the adoption of SHA-512 by blockchain projects has been very minimal.
-Most blockchain networks that chose not to implement SHA-256 opted for other existing hashing algorithms.
-Some have developed entirely new hashing algorithms such as Equihash and CryptoNight with the specific goal of achieving ASIC-resistance in cryptocurrency mining.
+Compared to the SHA-256 algorithm, the adoption of the SHA 512 algorithm by blockchain projects has been very minimal.
+Most blockchain networks that chose not to implement SHA-256 opted for other hashing algorithms such as Scrypt, Lyra2REv2, Equihash, and CryptoNight.
 With that being said, here are a few examples of networks that use or have used SHA-512.
 Overall, other algorithms such as

 Although there isn’t any information available on the first blockchain project to implement SHA-512, we do know that BitShares (formerly ProtoShares) was one of the earliest to do so.